netxms/netxms-doc/admin/log-monitoring.rst

 =====================

 Log parser provides some additional statistic information through :term:`metric`\ s.
-Metrics wait as an argument name of the parser.
+Metrics take name of particular parser as an argument.
 If name is not set, then file name is used.

+Statistic information is reset on agent startup and when log parser policy is reapplied.

 Available parameters: